jlevy/og-equity-compensation/README.md

 consequences.

-In short, both companies and employees are routinely hurt by uninformed decisions and costly mistakes when it comes to equity compensation, and we strive to provide guidance for both sides.
+In short, both companies and employees are routinely hurt by uninformed decisions and costly mistakes when it comes to equity compensation.
+A shared resource is helpful for both sides.

 ### Scope